 - Whisk leftover cranberry sauce into a quick cranberry mayonnaise - perfect for turkey sandwiches!

 - Swimming in leftover mashed potatoes?
-Make Leftover Mashed Potato Gnocchi or use them as the base for some homemade Pierogi (Polish dumplings).
+Make Leftover Mashed Potato Gnocchi or use them as the base for some homemade Potato and Cheese Pierogi (Polish dumplings).

-- Add leftover diced turkey to a quick breakfast frittata or a simple Mushroom and Spinach Lasagna!
+- Add leftover diced turkey to a quick turkey frittata or a simple Mushroom and Spinach Lasagna!

 Video: How to make leftover turkey mashed potato pie